 Well, the answer isn't concrete and will depend on the retailer and their product return activity.

-To help explain this variance, The ReturnLogic data science and analytics team provided us with a graph of Increased Sales vs Returns:
+To help explain this variance we put together this graph of Increased Sales vs Returns:

 As you can see the number of returns scales linearly as the number of orders increases (which in turn, increases the revenue).